LucasJMO/E6Plus/classes/Rogue.md

 **Mettle**: A rogue who succeeds a Fortitude partial or Will partial save takes no effect as if she had immunity.

+**Moving Attack**: When using the attack action with a melee weapon, a rogue can move both before and after the attack, provided that the total distance moved is not greater than her speed.

 **Opportunist**: Once per round, a rogue can make an attack of opportunity against an opponent who has just been struck for damage in melee by another character.

+**Pratfall**: Any time a rogue strikes an opponent with a melee sneak attack, they may make a free trip attempt which does not provoke an attack of opportunity.

 **Rapid Stealth**: A rogue does not suffer the -10 penalty to Move Silently or Hide for moving at her full normal speed.